developer-zebra/developer-zebra-site/src/ehs/4-1/guide/about/index.md

 #### Deprecations

 * Secure Mode remains supported but is no longer being advanced
-* The following features have been removed from EHS 2.8 and higher:
+* The following features have been removed from EHS 2.8 and later:
  * Enable/disable status bar pull-down
  * Enable/disable status bar settings icon
  * Enable/disable "exit instead of reboot"